TrangDataforlife/HR_Dashboard/README.md

 > **The 2009 Effect:** We observe a "zigzag" shape in voluntary attrition post-2009.
 This suggests a lasting negative impact from the 2008 recession, leading to ineffective management and inconsistent quality in workload as employees were cut from the structure.

 ---
+## The tenure employee of the attrition is younger (0-2) years intensely from the employee starting working in [2018-2022], who was born in 2000-2004, mainly responsible for entry, associate, and specialist job level title.
 <p align="center">
   <img src="tenureyoungage.JPG" width="800" />
 </p>